PoisotLab/ms_straight_lines/manuscript.md

 Note that while $e^\phi$ is shown in these equations for clarity, in the text we use $\phi$ to refer to the parameter after exponentiation.

-When the number of links and number of interactions are transformed by their natural log, $a$ and $b$ can be estimated with a linear regression, as done by
-@Mart92.
-Here, because we want to compare all our models WAIC, we were required to use a discrete likelihood in all cases.
-We fit the three models above with a negative binomial distribution for observations.
-This distribution is limited to positive integers, and can vary on both sides of the mean relationship; this gives it a similar spirit to previous work which used a normal distribution on log-transformed variables.
+Because we want to compare all our models using information criteria, we were required to use a discrete likelihood to fit all models.
+Our model uses a discrete likelihood by default, but the previous three models (LSSL, constant connectance and the power law) normally do not.
+Instead, these models have typically been fit with Gaussian likelihoods, sometimes after log-transforming L and S. For example, +@eq:pl becomes a linear relationship between $\text{log}(L)$ and $\text{log}(S)$.
+This ensures that predictions of $L$ are always positive, but allows otherwise unconstrained variation on both sides of the mean.
+To keep this same spirit, we chose the negative binomial distribution for observations.
+This distribution is limited to positive integers, and can vary on both sides of the mean relationship.

-We chose our prior distribution for $p$ based on @Mart92 , who gave a value of constant connectance equal to 0.14.
-While this prior is "informative", it is weakly so; as @Mart92 did not provide an estimate of the variance for his value we chose a relatively large variation around that mean.
-However, as no information is available to inform a prior on $\phi$, we followed the advice of (tk Simpson et al), and performed prior predictive checks.
-We chose prior parameters that generated a wide range of values for $L_i$, but which did not frequently predict webs of either maximum or minimum connectance, neither of which are observed in nature.
+We selected priors for our bayesian models using a combination of literature and domain expertise.
+For example, we chose our prior distribution for $p$ based on @Mart92 , who gave a value of constant connectance equal to 0.14.
+While the prior we use is "informative", it is weakly so; as @Mart92 did not provide an estimate of the variance for his value we chose a relatively large variation around that mean.
+However, no information is available in the literature to inform a choice of prior for concentration parameters $\kappa$ and $\phi$.
+For these values, we followed the advice of @GabrSimp19 and performed prior predictive checks.
+Specifically, we chose priors that generated a wide range of values for $L_i$, but which did not frequently predict webs of either maximum or minimum connectance, neither of which are observed in nature.